 The deadline for a student to change from regular status to audit and vice-versa coincides with the deadline for student withdrawal from a course without prejudice to grade.
-A matriculated student may normally audit one course per semester without permission from the Provost.
+A matriculated student may normally audit one course per semester without permission from the provost.

 A student planning to withdraw from a course should first refer to the section on Withdrawal.
-Administrative withdrawals may be approved by the Provost for reason of illness or other serious documented circumstances.
+Administrative withdrawals may be approved by the provost due to illness or other serious documented circumstances.